 Snow in the Chimney

 To play this game, kids can either take turns to compete against each other or you can divide the group into two teams.
 Give each side a box that has a hole cut in the top.
 The boxes are the player's houses and the hole is the chimney.
 Set a timer and have kids throw rolled up balls of white paper at each other as they try to land their snowballs in the chimneys of their opponent.
 When time is up, empty the boxes and count the snowballs.
 The player who got the most snowballs into the other player’s chimney wins the game.

 For the mitten hunt game, you’ll need several pairs of mittens.
 Gather at least one pair per player and a few extras for fun.
 Also, you’ll need a pile of trinket prizes; at least one per player.
-Before guests arrive, separate the pairs and hide the individual mittens all around the house.
+Before guests arrive, you must separate the pairs and hide the individual mittens all around the house.
 When the kids arrive, send them on a hunt to find themselves a matching pair.
 The first player back with a matching pair gets to pick first from the prize pile.
 The hunt continues until everyone has redeemed a prize with a matching pair of mittens.

 Snow Plow Races